-Chair and Professor of Theatre
+Professor of Theatre Arts

 Office phone: (714) 564-5666

 Professor Cannon is a graduate of the University of Virginia where he received his MFA in Drama and Performance.
 He is also an alumni of Southeastern University where he graduated Summa Cum Laude and Salutatorian, earning his BA in Theology.
 In addition, he has studied acting and performance at the University of Central Florida and the University of South Florida.
 Before joining the theatre department at Santa Ana College, Professor Cannon served as a religious studies instructor and as Assistant Professor of Acting at his alma maters, Southeastern University and the University of Virginia.
 He has been an educator since 1999 and a director of regional and collegiate productions since 1996.
 Professor Cannon is also an active professional actor and member of SAG-AFTRA and the Actors' Equity Association.
-He is known under his professional designation as Christopher Glenn Cannon: https://www.imdb.me/christopherglenncannon.

-He has starred in a multitude of independent films that were shown at various film festivals throughout the country including the award-winning feature horror film, Playroom.
+He has starred in a multitude of independent films that were shown at various film festivals throughout the country – this portion still there, add back . . . including the award-winning feature horror film, Playroom.
 He is the recipient of the Utah Film Festival's Best Supporting Actor Award for his portrayal of Tom Matthews in the feature dark comedy Deany Bean is Dead.
 Favorite roles on stage include The Conductor in Warner Brothers Studios' live production of The Polar Express, Marston in And Then There Were None, Berowne in Love's Labour's Lost, Lt.
 Barney Greenwald in The Caine Mutiny Court-Martial, Mozart in Amadeus, Paravicini in The Mousetrap, Nikos in Charles Mee's Big Love, James Lingk in Glengarry Glen Ross, Kipps in The Woman in Black, Mirabell in Heritage Repertory's production of The Way of the World directed by Sabin Epstein, as well as the Knight of the Mirrors in Sonnentag Theatre at the Icehouse's production of Man of La Mancha directed by Terrance Shank for which he won a Cubie Award for Best Supporting Actor of the Season.

 When not working on stage or in front of the camera, Professor Cannon is on the road or in the air traveling to as many corners of the globe as he can reach.

-Professor of Theatre
+Associate Professor of Theatre Arts, Chair